robocomp/dsr-graph/components/viriatoPyrep/README.md

 /home/xxxyour-userxxx/.local/lib/python3.6/site-packages/pyrep/robots/mobiles/viriato.py
 (for a local install of Pyrep in python3.6)

-To start the component use the script run.sh.
+To start the component copy the config file form etc to . and use the script run.sh.

 Make sure first that you have commented this two lines, in case you have them:

-export COPPELIASIM_ROOT=/path-to-your-Coppelia-instalation/CoppeliaSim_Edu_V4_0_0_Ubuntu18_04
 export LD_LIBRARY_PATH=$COPPELIASIM_ROOT
 export QT_QPA_PLATFORM_PLUGIN_PATH=$COPPELIASIM_ROOT